CraigClark/imm-ux-design-class/assignments/inClassAssignments/ICA01_clientThumbnails_1of5/assignmentInstructionsICA01.md

 ## Submission

-- Scan your assignment and submit it through brightspace.
+- Scan your assignment and submit it through Brightspace.
 - You do not need to include an Original Content Notice with this assignment.
-- To fit with your coding class you will be designing mobile first - 480px screen size.
+- To fit with your coding class, you will be designing mobile-first - 480px screen size.
-- Name your assignment ica01-lastname-firstname.pdf
+- Name your assignment `ica01-lastname-firstname.pdf`
-  z

 ## Example Assignments

-Please note that assignment criteria changes from semester to semester.
-Examples shown it class and posted to Brightspace may not reflect the same requirements as your assignment.
+Please note that assignment criteria change from semester to semester.
+Examples shown in class and posted to Brightspace may not reflect the same requirements as your assignment.